gianmarco-lorenti/papers-collection/README.md

 ## Disclaimer

 Please, carefully read [this file](DISCLAIMER.md) before exploring the content of this repository.
 The file contains indications about the status and copyrights of the content of this repository.
-For the time being, this files acts as a naive license.
+For the time being, this file acts as a naive license.